Scorpio Big-Picture Forecasts for 2014

 Eierlegende Wollmilchsau is a colloquial German term for a mythical pig that lays eggs like a chicken, provides milk like a cow, supplies wool like a sheep, and ultimately becomes bacon and pork chops.
 Metaphorically, it may refer to a fanciful device that performs many functions.
 Imagine, for instance, a futuristic smart phone that could interpret your dreams, trim your unwanted hair, fix you a perfect cup of coffee, tell you you're beautiful in ways you actually believe, and cure your little health problems.
 In the real world, there's no such thing, right?
 Not yet.
 But there's a chance you will find the next best thing to an eierlegende Wollmilchsau in 2014.

-Register and/or log in through the main page, and then click on the link "Long Range Prediction, Part 2."
+To listen to these three-part, in-depth reports, go to RealAstrology.com.
+Register and/or log in through the main page, and then access the horoscopes by clicking on the links:

 I'm hoping you will find a new teacher or two in 2014, maybe even a mentor.
 Not a guru who tells you what to do.
 Not an exploitative "expert" who claims to know what's right for you or a charismatic narcissist who collects adoration.
 What I wish for you, Scorpio, is that you will connect with wise and humble sources of inspiration . . . with life-long learners who listen well and stimulate you to ask good questions . . . with curious guides who open your eyes to resources you don't realize you need.
 In the coming months, you are primed to launch a quest that will keep you busy and excited for years; I'd love to see you get excellent help in framing that quest.